MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/tutorial-query-performance-insights.md

 ## View query insights by using workbooks

-1. In the Azure portal, on the left pane, under **Monitoring** for your Azure Database for MySQL flexible server instance, select **Workbooks**.
+1. In the Azure portal, on the left pane, under **Monitoring** for your Azure Database for MySQL Flexible Server instance, select **Workbooks**.

 1. Select the **Query Performance Insight** template.